-In this class, we will try to answer these questions and more.
+In this class, we try to answer these questions and more.
 We will examine theories of democratic transition and test them against available evidence from recent waves of democratization.
-For case studies, we will focus primarily on Eastern and Central Europe, but other countries will be discussed from time to time.
+For case studies, we will focus primarily on Eastern and Central Europe, but we will pay attention to developments in other countries from time to time.

-One goal of this class is to help you enter into an ongoing scholarly conversation about democratization.
-To enter that conversation, you will need to assess a variety of competing explanations to decide which makes the most sense of the facts we can observe.
+One goal of this class is to help you enter an ongoing scholarly conversation about democratization.
+To join that conversation, you will need to assess a variety of competing explanations to decide which makes the most sense of the facts we can observe.

 Another goal is to help you develop the skills you will need to engage in research about democratization.
-During the second half of the semester, you'll complete a research paper about some aspect of democratization in any area or areas of the world that interests you.
+During the second half of the semester, you'll complete a research paper about some aspect of democratization in any area of the world that interests you.

-A final goal is for you to reflect on the value of democracy in your own life and to think about ways to preserve it.
+A final goal is to reflect on the value of democracy in your own life and to think about ways to preserve it.